grycap/ec3/doc/source/faq.rst

 Because the recipe of Mesos provided with EC3 is optimized for Centos 7 as well as Ubuntu 14.04.
 If you want to deploy a Mesos cluster, we encourage you to use one of each operative systems.

+**Which is the best combination to deploy a Galaxy cluster?**

+The best configuration for a elastic Galaxy cluster is to select Torque as a LRMS and install the NFS package.
+Support for Galaxy in SGE is not provided.
+Moreover, we have detected problems when using Galaxy with SLURM.
+So, we encourage you to use Torque and NFS in the EC3aaS and also with the EC3 CLI.

 EC3aaS Webpage
 --------------